miquelvir/lsds-2026/DEVELOPER_SETUP.md

 ### JQ

 > [!WARNING]
-> If you use WSL, remember to run these commands in the WSL terminal.
+> If you use Windows, remember to run these commands in the WSL terminal.

 - [Install jq](https://jqlang.github.io/jq/download/)